Your shopping bag is empty.

 The varnish used in this ancestral lacquering art comes from the sap of the Urushi tree, also known as the “lacquer tree” or the “Japanese varnish tree”, which actually grows in both Japan and China.
 Its resin is harvested once a year in extremely small quantities.
 Only three to five years afterwards is the resin at last ready to be treated and thus become a highly resistant, honey-textured lacquer that is applied in extremely fine successive layers.

 This Far Eastern nobility is mingled with Swiss nobility, that of watchmaking according to Chopard.
-These exceptional dials are framed by the L.U.C XP watch case.
+These exceptional dials are framed by the L.U.C XP luxury watch case.
 Its dainty bezel, its refinement and its modest diameter make it a finely wrought creation highlighting the craftsmanship of the Japanese artists.
 It is also well-served by the excellence of the L.U.C 96.17-L calibre.
 This extremely slim self-winding movement makes use of a 22-carat micro-rotor integrated into the movement thickness in order to strike the perfect balance between thinness and practicality.
 Equipped with two barrels to ensure a generous 65-hour power reserve thanks to Chopard's exclusive Twin technology, this calibre is finished according to the highest standards of aesthetic quality.
 With its bevelled and polished chamfers, polished screws, bridges adorned with Côtes de Genève, it too stems from a demanding process.
-A hand-sewn brown alligator strap lends the final touch of elegance to each timepiece gracing the L.U.C. collection, designed for contemporary gentlemen who like to distinguish themselves by wearing horological artworks endowed with unique details.
+A hand-sewn brown alligator strap lends the final touch of elegance to each luxury watch gracing the L.U.C. collection, designed for contemporary gentlemen who like to distinguish themselves by wearing horological artworks endowed with unique details.

 Chopard is a family-owned Maison with a strongly ingrained philosophy of independence.
-The steps involved in creating L.U.C watches are all performed in-house at the Maison’s Geneva and Fleurier production sites.
-Movement development and component machining, traditional hand-crafted decorations, gold smelting, case stamping and machining, surface treatments, polishing, assembly, adjustment and quality controls: such is the comprehensive range of watch production operations fully mastered by Chopard and applied to the creation of each L.U.C watch.
+The steps involved in creating L.U.C ultra-thin watches are all performed in-house at the Maison’s Geneva and Fleurier production sites.
+Movement development and component machining, traditional hand-crafted decorations, gold smelting, case stamping and machining, surface treatments, polishing, assembly, adjustment and quality controls: such is the comprehensive range of watch production operations fully mastered by Chopard and applied to the creation of each L.U.C luxury watch.
 Since July 2018, all the Maison’s gold watch and jewellery creations are made from 100% ethical gold.